HecticKiwi/seng533-project/README.md

+# SENG 533 - Performance Analysis Project

+A project for SENG 533 (Software Performance Evaluation) that measures the performance of the Firebase Local Emulator Suite.

+## Setup

 First time setup:

 1. Install Docker Desktop and make sure it's running (if you're on Windows you'll likely need to install WSL 2 first)